jacobp100/cssta/docs/native.md

 ## 💉 Injecting Variables

 You can use `VariablesProvider` to dynamically set variables.
 This accepts an `exportedVariables` property, which is a map of variables to inject.
-It can also be a function that when called with the variables from the scope will return this map.

 ```jsx
 import { VariablesProvider } from 'cssta/native'